10 Best Herbal Syrups For Emphysema

 Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and bronchodilatory properties, making it a potential natural remedy for individuals with emphysema.

-Eucalyptus globulus, commonly known as Australian tea tree or blue gum, is often used in herbal syrups for its potent anti-inflammatory and bronchodilatory properties.
+Curcuma longa, commonly known as turmeric, has been traditionally used in herbal medicine for its anti-inflammatory and antioxidant properties.

 mentha piperita syrup

-Mentha piperita, commonly known as peppermint, has been traditionally used in herbal syrups to support respiratory health, including conditions like emphysema.
+Mentha piperita, commonly known as peppermint, has been traditionally used in herbal syrups to support respiratory health, including in conditions like emphysema.

 glycyrrhiza glabra syrup